Brad Leftwich

-Brad Leftwich (born June 30, 1953) is a prominent American old-time fiddler, banjo player, singer and teacher of traditional old-time style.
+Brad Leftwich (born June 30, 1953) is an American old-time fiddler, banjo player, singer and teacher of traditional old-time style.
 He is originally from Oklahoma but has resided in Bloomington, Indiana for most of his life.
 He performs solo and with his long-time musical partner and wife, Linda Higginbotham, and with his band, The Humdingers, which also includes Sam Bartlett and Abby Ladin.

-Since the 1970s, Leftwich has performed and taught at numerous folk festivals, concerts, and music camps, written books on both fiddle and banjo, released instructional old-time fiddle videos and written articles on traditional fiddling.
-He also maintains a youtube channel which offers some of his original field recordings.
+Since the 1970s, Leftwich has performed and taught at folk festivals, concerts, and music camps, written books on both fiddle and banjo, released instructional old-time fiddle videos and written articles on traditional fiddling.
+He also maintains a YouTube channel with some of his original field recordings.

 Early life

 Leftwich grew up in a musical family.
 His mother played piano and sang in church, and he first learned to play some old-time guitar from his father when he was 8 or 9 years old.
 But probably his greatest musical influence was listening to his grandfather Rush Leftwich on banjo and great uncle George Leftwich on fiddle.
 Originally from Carroll County, Virginia, Rush and George played the traditional style of old-time music that was common in their area.
 Though Rush and George died before Leftwich was a teenager, they had already shaped his desire to learn to play old time music.

 Leftwich asked for his first banjo when he was 15, and fiddle when he was 17.
 By the time he left to study at Oberlin College, he had developed some proficiency in bluegrass banjo, as well as some clawhammer banjo and a bit of fiddle.He also had made contact with some of the local old-time musicians still playing in Oklahoma.

 While in college, Leftwich traveled during summer breaks to old-time fiddle conventions to learn more about the musical style.
 It was during one of these summer breaks that Leftwich and a friend first visited noted old-time fiddler Tommy Jarrell at his home in the Mount Airy region of North Carolina.
 Tommy took a liking to Leftwich that was enhanced by the discovery that Brad and Jarrell's wife were distant relatives.

 Tommy Jarrell became Brad's main old-time music mentor, alerting Brad to a traditional style of playing that used deliberate bowing patterns.
-This style is characterized by beginning musical phrases on the down-bow, or pulling the bow away from the fiddle, among other features.Brad also continued to seek out and learn from other traditional musicians still living in the Ozarks, the Mid-west, Virginia, West Virginia, and North Carolina and particularly sites Melvin Wine, John Dee Kennedy, T Fuller and Violet Hensley as sources of inspiration.
+This style is characterized by beginning musical phrases on the down-bow, or pulling the bow away from the fiddle, among other features.Brad also continued to seek out and learn from other traditional musicians still living in the Ozarks, the Mid-west, Virginia, West Virginia, and North Carolina and particularly cites Melvin Wine, John Dee Kennedy, T Fuller and Violet Hensley as sources of inspiration.